ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  A DEFINITE SENTENCE OF IMPRISONMENT AND FIX A  TERM  OF  LESS  THAN  ONE YEAR.
-IF A COURT FINDS THAT A SENTENCE OF IMPRISONMENT IS THE MINIMUM TERM OF IMPRISONMENT NECESSARY TO ACHIEVE THE GOALS OF  SENTENCING,  THE COURT  SHALL  IMPOSE  a  determinate  sentence.
+IF A COURT FINDS THAT A SENTENCE OF IMPRISONMENT IS THE MINIMUM TERM OF IMPRISONMENT NECESSARY TO ACHIEVE THE GOALS OF  SENTENCING,  THE
+ S. 6471--A  19

+ COURT  SHALL  IMPOSE  a  determinate  sentence.
 The determinate sentence shall be imposed by the court in whole or half years, and shall  include as  a  part  thereof  a period of post-release supervision in accordance with subdivision two-a of section 70.45 of this article.
 [Persons eligi- ble  for sentencing under section 70.07 of this article governing second child sexual assault felonies shall be sentenced under such section  and paragraph (j) of subdivision two-a of section 70.45 of this article.]
- S. 6471  19

   4.  [(a)] Sentences of imprisonment for felony sex offenses.
 Except as provided in subdivision five,  six[,]  OR  seven[,  or  eight]  of  this section, the term of the determinate sentence must be fixed by the court as follows:
   [(i)]  (A) for a class B felony, the term must [be at least five years